KC-7/ecommerce/README.md

 **Issue**

-Since the walkthrough Boutique Ado video tutorial and updated text guide by the Code Institute, the AWS layout has changed.
+The AWS layout has changed since the walkthrough Boutique Ado video tutorial and updated text guide by the Code Institute.

 Previously setting up programmatic access was an option during User set up however now you need to set it up after the account has been created so that you can get your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.